apinklover/fallguys_name_picker/README.md

 # fallguys_name_picker
+Apparently this script is against Fall Guys EULA.
+Use at your own risk.

 Automates random name generation for Fall Guys on PC.

 Not 100% accurate.
 Expect a correct detection rate of about 90% (based on my testing).